ajitjadhav10/Personal-Projects/README.md

 NLP:
-- News Summarization Application using fine-tuned T5 transformer (Application is built on Streamlit)
+- News Summarization Application using a fine-tuned T5 transformer (Application is built on Streamlit)

 Big Data Projects: